rohit1101/SRE-Bootcamp-Web-Server/README.md

 docker push <docker-hub-repo-name>/<image-name>:<tag-name>v1.0
 ```

 - To execute `make containerise` to pull the image from docker registry and create a `web-server` container make sure your provide your Docker Hub repo name and image with the desired tag.
+Please refer the command [here](https://github.com/rohit1101/SRE-Bootcamp-Web-Server/blob/milestone-2/Makefile#L26)
 - **NOTE: In the above Dockerfile I have directly passed a environment variables but in production environment it is better to use Docker secrets.**

 ---